masenov9607/emnist_dataset/README.md

 # emnist_dataset

-Exploring CNN networks on EMNIST dataset both for English and cyrilic
+Using CNN networks in EMNIST dataset both for English and cyrilic